-Teachers are scheduled to arrive at 7:15 A.M.
-Students may enter the building either by the Orange Street door, West Penn, or courtyard door when arriving in the morning.
+Teachers arrive by 7:15 A.M.
+Students may enter the building either by the Orange Street door, West Penn Street door, or courtyard door when arriving in the morning.
 The tardy bell rings at 7:55 A.M.
-All students should be in their seats at that time and ready for morning devotions.
+Students are to be in their seats at that time and ready for morning devotions.
 Students arriving after the tardy bell must report to the office and sign in before entering the classroom.

-The students leave the building by the courtyard door and parent pick up is at the flagpole.
-Bus students board on West Penn Street.
+The students leave the building by the courtyard door.
+Parent pick up is on West Penn Street.
+Students board busses on West North Street.

 At 2:15 P.M. an early bell is rung for bus students.

 At 2:20 P.M. the dismissal bell is rung.
-All students should leave the building at this time unless arrangements have been made with the teacher to remain after school.
+Students leave the building at this time unless arrangements have been made with the teacher to remain after school.

 - State law requires that when a student returns to school after an absence, he must bring a note signed by a parent or doctor stating the exact reason for the absence.
 The note must be given to the homeroom teacher.